groupdocs-redaction/GroupDocs-Redaction-Tutorials/content/english/java/image-redaction/redact-images-word-docs-groupdocs-redaction-java/_index.md

 }
 ```

-## Implementation Guide
+## Implementation Guide – Step‑by‑Step

-This section walks you through the step-by-step process of implementing GroupDocs.Redaction to redact images in Word documents.

-### Image Redaction Feature Overview

-The feature allows precise targeting and redacting of image areas within a document using specific coordinates.
-This is particularly useful for maintaining confidentiality in visual data.
+### How to redact images in word using GroupDocs.Redaction Java?

 #### Step 1: Define Document Path and Initialize Redactor

-Begin by specifying the path to your Word document:
+First, point the library at the DOCX you want to process:

 ```java
 String documentPath = "YOUR_DOCUMENT_DIRECTORY/sample.docx";
 ```

-Initialize the `Redactor` with this path:
+Now create the `Redactor` instance:

 ```java
 try (final Redactor redactor = new Redactor(documentPath)) {